 Transactions and Balances

-ii.
-In order to hedge exposure to foreign exchange risks arising from Export or Import foreign currency, bank borrowings and trade receivables, the Company may enters into forward contracts.
+(ii) In order to hedge exposure to foreign exchange risks arising from Export or Import foreign currency, bank borrowings and trade receivables, the Company may enter into forward contracts.
 Any profit or loss arising on the cancellation or renewal of a forward exchange contract is recognised as income or expenses for the year.

 1.5 PROPERTY, PLANT AND EQUIPMENTS

-• based on evaluation, the Management believes that the useful lives as given above best represent the period over which the management expects to use these assets.
-Hence, the useful lives for these assets is different from the useful lives as prescribed under Part C of Schedule II of the Companies Act 2013.
+• Based on evaluation, the Management believes that the useful lives as given above best represent the period over which the management expects to use these assets.
+Hence, the useful lives for these assets are different from the useful lives as prescribed under Part C of Schedule II of the Companies Act 2013.

 1.6 DEPRECIATION AND AMORISATION

-Depreciation on the fixed assets is provided under written down value method as per the rates prescribed in Schedule XIV to the Companies Act, 1956 or at rates permissible under applicable local laws so as to charge off the cost of assets to the Statement of Profit and Loss over their estimated useful life, except on the following categories of assets:
+Depreciation on the fixed assets is provided under written down value method as per the rates prescribed in Schedule II to the Companies Act, 2013or at rates permissible under applicable local laws so as to charge off the cost of assets to the Statement of Profit and Loss over their estimated useful life, except on the following categories of assets:

 (ii) Leasehold land and leasehold improvements are amortised over the primary period of lease.